syncfusion-content/flutter-docs/Flutter/DateRangePicker/accessibility.md

 ## Large fonts

-The `SfDateRangePicker` font size can be adjusted automatically based on device settings, the font size scaled based on the `MediaQueryData.textScaleFactor`.
+The `SfDateRangePicker` font size can be adjusted automatically based on device settings and the font size scaled based on the `MediaQueryData.textScaleFactor`.
 And also it allows to change the font size of all elements in date range picker.
 * [todayTextStyle](https://help.syncfusion.com/flutter/daterangepicker/customizations)
 * [leadingDatesTextStyle](https://help.syncfusion.com/flutter/daterangepicker/customizations)
 * [trailingDatesTextStyle](https://help.syncfusion.com/flutter/daterangepicker/customizations)